Travel Inspiration

 Gordes - Provence

-8. The Camargue
+9. The Camargue

 Flamingos - Camargue

-One of the most popular places to visit in South of France is the Parc Naturel Régional de Camargue, which is a UNESCO biosphere reserve.
+One of the most popular places to visit South France is the Parc Naturel Régional de Camargue, which is a UNESCO biosphere reserve.
 Located between Arles and Montpellier, the region is mostly natural land, with one-third of the area being either lakes or marsh.
 There are also 400 species of birds, like pink flamingos, which you can see in the Ornithological Park of Pont de Gau.

 Bonifacio - Corsica